You are listening to the Sean Hannity Radio Show Podcast.

 But of course, being a radical leftist, he can't escape his radicalism, his left-wing ideology.

-And Republicans now they're saying they're running on law and order this election.
+And Republicans now, they're saying they're running on law and order this election.

 Smart to do.

-Because right now, and Trump is running on this in good measure because of Obama and Hillary.
+Because right now, and Trump is running on this, in good measure, because of Obama and Hillary.

 Now our cops have been so demonized and now being targeted for assassination.

-There's nothing I can think of that this guy has done that has made our country a better on the economy.
+You know, some of it, there's nothing I can think of that this guy has done that has made our country a better on the economy.

 It's a disgusting mess.